 1972: Doubled Die Obverse Variety

-This is most probably the second most popular variety among the Lincoln Memorial pennies.
+This is probably the second most popular variety among the Lincoln Memorial pennies.
 In 1972 the U.S. Mint produced another doubled die variety.
-Coin collectors easily spotted this coin and everyday people across the country plucked it from circulation.
+Coin collectors quickly spotted this coin, and everyday people across the country plucked it from circulation.
 The doubling is strongest on the motto "IN GOD WE TRUST" and the word "LIBERTY."
-People have removed most of the coins from circulation, but every once in a while, you hear of someone finding this rare Lincoln Memorial penny in circulation.
+People have removed most of the coins from circulation, but once in a while, you hear of someone finding this rare Lincoln Memorial penny in circulation.

 There were several doubled die varieties produced in 1972.
 The most valuable variety has extreme doubling on the words described above.
 Other doubled die varieties are not as pronounced as the example shown here and are not worth as much.
 If you need a high-powered magnifying glass to see the doubling, it is one of the less valuable doubled die varieties.